sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 * {{HACK99}}: A partial implementation of a vulnerability assessment scenario involving an {{-ecp}} implementation, a {{-rolie}} implementation, and a proprietary evaluator to pull the pieces together.
 * {{HACK100}}: Work to combine the vulnerability assessment scenario from {{HACK99}} with an XMPP-based YANG push model.
-* {{HACK101}}: A fully automated configuration assessment implementation using XMPP as a communication mechanism.
+* {{HACK101}}: A fully automated configuration assessment implementation using XMPP (specifically Publish/Subscribe capabilities) as a communication mechanism.
 * {{HACK102}}: An exploration of how we might model assessment, collection, and evaluation abstractly, and then rely on YANG expressions for the attributes of traditional endpoints.
+* {{HACK103}}: No SACM participation at the Bangkok hackathon.
+* {{HACK104}}: Basic XMPP-to-Concise MAP - Created an XMPP adapter that can accept basic posture attributes and translate them to Concise MAP.
+This hackathon only proved the concept that system characteristics information can be transported via XMPP and translated to a (very basic) concise MAP implementation.
+* {{HACK105}}: Advanced XMPP-to-Concise MAP:  Full orchestration of collection capabilities using XMPP.
+Collector implementations extend the core XMPP structure to allow OVAL collection instructions (OVAL objects) to inform posture attribute collection.
+Collected system characteristics can be provided to the Concise MAP XMPP adapter using all 3 available XMPP capabilities: Publish/Subscribe, Information Query (iq - request/response) stanzas, or direct Message stanzas.
+CDDL was created to map collected posture attributes to Concise MAP structure.
+The XMPP adapter translates the incoming system characteristics and stores the information in the MAP.

 {{fig-xmpp}} depicts a slightly more detailed view of the architecture (within the enterprise boundary) - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector binding for that interface.